-Just two weeks ago we found a black bear in our front yard, clearly hungry after his long, recent slumber.
-He casually strolled away with a bag of our trash, as if he’d done it many times before.
+And just two weeks earlier, it was a black bear that visited, clearly hungry after his recent slumber.
+We watched him casually stand on his hind legs, open the garbage bin, and stroll away with a bag of our trash, as if he’d done it routinely.
 (Neighbors concurred that he had.)

-What have you noticed emerging in your area of the world?
+What have you noticed in your area of the world?